 Our results mirror those found in studies investigating non-spatial mark-recapture estimators with missing data resulting from subsampling or failure to genotype, in that post-sampling behavioral effects were biased low (Tredick et. al 2007, Augustine et. al 2014).
 These biases were present whenever bears left multiple samples at the trap (t4-t7), and they were most notable when individual heterogeneity and redundancy were both present (t5-t7).

 Bears in the empirical study exhibited substantial heterogeneity in the number of samples deposited at a given site-session; in 47% of cases, bears left only a single sample at a given site-session, but some left as many as 11 (Fig. 1, Noyce and Garshelis 2013).
 Thus, subsampling empirical data using SRS was highly likely to select redundant data from bears that tended to leave several samples at a single site-session.
 Conversely, SPR performed well because much of the data it excluded from the full data set was redundant (repeated individual by site by session combinations).
+Further, we note that by using clusters of hairs, rather than barbs as the sample unit, we removed some redundancy even before subsampling (recognizing, of course, that not all barbs within a cluster were redundant, nor were all clusters within a site-session redundant).
+This is somewhat analogous to Humm et al.’s (2017) repeat sampling at site-sessions, where they selected hair from a different side of the trap.

 Both SECR and non-spatial mark-recapture estimators are biased when unmodeled heterogeneity in capture probabilities exists within the study population.
 Similarly, traditional SECR estimators are biased when activity centers are not uniformly distributed (as in scenario t7 and t8).
 We note that it is possible to model individual heterogeneity using finite mixture models (Borchers and Efford 2008), and to model spatial variation in the density of activity centers using habitat covariates (Royle et. al 2013).
-Recently developed categorical spatial partial identity models (Categorical SPIM) also allow the use of partially identified genetic samples, which are often excluded from analysis in the SECR framework due to the “shadow effect” - erroneously treating novel individuals as recaptures due to having similar genotypes (Mills et al. 2000, Augustine et al. 2018).
+Another recent improvement are categorical spatial partial identity models (Categorical SPIM) that allow the use of partially identified genetic samples, which are often excluded due to the “shadow effect” (erroneously treating novel individuals as recaptures due to having similar genotypes; Mills et al. 2000, Augustine et al. 2018).
 We suspect it may be possible to develop SECR models that accommodate non-SRS subsampling designs.
 For the scenarios we considered, however, the effects of subsampling on SECR density estimates were relatively minor.

 MANAGEMENT IMPLICATIONS

 Genetic mark-recapture studies frequently result in more DNA samples than researchers can afford to process.
-In these cases, it is best to choose samples to process using a strategy that maximizes the number of unique site-sessions in the processed data set.
-We proposed to randomly choose 1 sample from unique site-sessions, and then choose any additional samples using simple random sampling (i.e., a random selection from the remaining pooled data).
-This strategy resulted in density estimates that were less variable and more accurate than estimates obtained using simple random sampling, particularly when animals displayed individual heterogeneity in their propensity for capture.
-The benefits of using this subsampling approach are expected to increase as subsample size decreases, and particularly when individuals leave multiple DNA samples at a trap.
+In these cases, it is best to choose samples to process using a strategy that maximizes the number of unique site-sessions in the processed data set, as is commonly done.
+Our simulations indicate that randomly choosing 1 sample from unique site-sessions, and then selecting additional samples using simple random sampling (i.e., a random selection from the remaining pooled data, where sites with more hair would be sampled more) resulted in density estimates that were less variable and more accurate than estimates obtained using only simple random sampling, particularly when animals displayed individual heterogeneity in their propensity for capture.
+The benefits of using this subsampling approach (which ensures that sites with few samples are not excluded) are expected to increase as subsample size decreases; in areas where environmental factors cause low genotyping success (Gould et al. 2018); where traps are spaced closely, so if a bear is missed due to subsampling at one trap, it could be sampled at another nearby trap; and where individuals leave numerous DNA samples at a trap, as bears often do when they are shedding (Garshelis and Noyce 2013).

 ACKNOWLEDGEMENTS